 In July, Law 31030, which guarantees parity and gender alternation on lists of candidates for general elections, was approved.
 The law stipulates that at least 50% of each party’s candidates for election to Congress must be women.

 Violence against women and girls

-Lesbian, gay, bisexual, transgender and intersex rights (LGBTI)
+Rights of lesbian, gay, bisexual, transgender and intersex (LGBTI) people

-More than two years after it was presented in Congress, the bill to recognize same-sex marriage had yet to be approved.
+More than two years after it was presented in Congress, a bill to recognize same-sex marriage had yet to be approved.

-Transgender people continued to be denied social and legal recognition of their gender identity, affecting their rights to work, housing, education, free transit and health, among others.
+Transgender people continued to be denied social and legal recognition of their gender identity, affecting their rights to work, housing, freedom of movement, education and health, among others.

 The Ministry of Justice issued a resolution recognizing same-sex couples for the purpose of granting economic benefits to those whose partners were health workers who died due to COVID-19.

 The closure of borders to curb the spread of COVID-19 meant migrants and asylum-seekers resorted to using irregular routes, putting them at risk of violence and trafficking, particularly women and children.
 For several months it was not possible to apply for asylum because the government office responsible was closed and on-line applications were suspended.

 During the pandemic, migrants, asylum-seekers and refugees, mainly Venezuelans, did not receive any financial support to enable them to comply with stay-at-home measures.
 Some were evicted from their homes in circumstances that denied them their rights to health and housing.